qiweiyang2018/Tic-Tac-Toe/README.md

 named "Board.h", and the other "Agent.h".
 Basically, Board class includes all the information about the game, like which slots are taken by whom, and which slots are empty.
-In addition, it judges if a game has ended whenever a player finishes a move.
-On the other side, Agent class represents players who can change the board class when a move is made.
+In addition, it judges if a game has ended, a win, draw or pending, whenever a player finishes a move.
+On the other side, Agent class represents players who can change the information stored in board class when a move is made.
 What's more, a sub-class, called "Ai", is inherited from Agent class, who can play against with a human using the optimal strategies described above.

+#### 3.1 Software environment

+This mini software was created in Ubuntu 16.04 with Cmake version 3.13.

-#### 3.1 Board Class
+#### 3.2 Board Class

-#### 3.2 Agent Class
+#### 3.3 Agent Class

-#### 3.3 AI inheritance Class
+#### 3.4 AI inheritance Class

-#### 3.4 main function
+#### 3.5 main function

+### 4. Test Case

-### 4. Summary
+### 5. Summary
 [reference] (http://www.cs.jhu.edu/~jorgev/cs106/ttt.pdf)